victor141516/oxistart/README.md

 ## ✨ The Solution

-**StartWin** replaces Windows Start Menu with something that actually works:
+**Oxistart** replaces Windows Start Menu with something that actually works:

 ### 🚀 Fast.
 REALLY Fast.